off-by-some/contrakit/docs/paper/theorems/2. Operational Theorems/8_optimal_compression_unknown_contexts.md

 # *Theorem 8** *(Compression with Latent Contexts)*

-Without access to $C^n$ at encoder or decoder:
+Without access to $C^n$ at encoder or decoder—

 $$
 \lim_{n \to \infty} \frac{1}{n} \mathbb{E}[\ell_n^*] = H(X) + K(P)
 $$

-with a strong converse. (see App.
-A.9)
+with a strong converse.
+Put differently—this gives the latent compression bound.

 **Proof Strategy:**